CMDT/SampleAPIDotNetNoAuth/README.md

 # Template - .NET 6 - No Authentication/Authorisation

 This template contains a functional .NET 6 RESTful API, utilising local storage.
 It includes a definition of an object, Sample, as well as the Controller, DTO and business logic for the object.
-It also contains a Seed class, used for seeding the local storage in order to make use of the API.
+It also contains a Seed class, used for seeding the local storage in order to make use of the API without a dedicated database

 ## File Structure